g1mv/density/README.md

 **Lion** ( *DENSITY_COMPRESSION_MODE_LION_ALGORITHM* )

-Lion is a multiform compression algorithm derived from cheetah, but goes further in the areas of dynamic adaptation and fine-grained analysis.
+Lion is a multiform compression algorithm derived from cheetah.
+It goes further in the areas of dynamic adaptation and fine-grained analysis.
 It uses swapped double dictionary lookups, multiple predictions, shifting sub-word dictionary lookups and forms rank entropy coding.
 Lion provides the best compression ratio of all three algorithms under any circumstance, and is still very fast.